Give your kitchen a frightful makeover with these clever Halloween kitchen decor ideas.

 Create a big impact with little investment of time or money by drapping net fabric around your kitchen.
 Drape it from your lights, around your window or use it as a tablecloth.
 For the greatest effect tear the fabric and flick red or black paint through it.

 21. a ghostly figure

 Add some ghostly figures into your kitchen with this fun yet cheap Halloween idea.
-Grab a cheap lampshade and have fun painting haunting faces onto them.
+Grab an inexpensive paper lampshade and have fun painting haunting faces onto them.
 Once they have dried drape some netted fabric over them to complete the look.